Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 for detect mutations.
 User can choose programs (with BAQ, without BAQ and extend BAQ) to run ``snp``.
 User can also set the quality, read depth and the fraction of maximum read depth which support for indel.
 User can use it for getting the target fasta file from the alignment results of reference genome.
-User can also use it for checking the alignment results of target genome.
+User can also use it for checking the mutations of query genome.

 - Pre-required files and tools: